 Studies show that the brains of people with hearing loss shrink—or atrophy—more quickly than the brains of people with normal hearing.

 Brain overload — An “overwhelmed” brain creates the second link between hearing loss and dementia.
-When it’s difficult to hear, the brain must work overtime just to understand what people are saying.
+When it is difficult to hear, the brain must work overtime just to understand what people are saying.
 Straining to hear all day, every day, depletes a person’s mental energy and steals brain power needed for other crucial functions like remembering, thinking, and acting.
-This can further set the stage for Alzheimer’s, dementia and other cognitive disorders.
+This can further set the stage for cognitive decline including Alzheimer’s disease and dementia.

 Hearing loss and social isolation